How an IPO Works in India? | Share India

 Process of Launching an IPO

 Simultaneously, it hires underwriters, lawyers, and certified public accountants to help determine different facets of the IPO.
-Underwriters, consisting of investment bankers, are at the forefront of the process, go through the company's books, evaluate the company's financial needs, and help decide the company's value.
-The basis on which they decide the IPO price band and the number of shares issued in the offer.
-They draft the application to SEBI seeking approval and provide the company's past financial statements, debt and asset records, and net worth.
+Underwriters, consisting of investment bankers, are at the forefront of the process, going through the company’s books, evaluating the company’s financial needs, and helping decide the company’s value.
+On this basis, they decide the IPO price band and the number of shares issued in the offer.
+They draft the application to SEBI seeking approval and provide the company’s past financial statements, debt and asset records, and net worth.
 SEBI audits the application and gives the go-ahead to sign if the company fulfills the essential requirements.

-The company then releases its red herring prospectus to the public.
-This red herring prospectus is a document that contains the number of shares to be issued, the price band, and the company's past financial performance.
+The company then releases its Red Herring Prospectus (RHP) to the public.
+This RHP is a document that contains the number of shares to be issued, the price band, and the company’s past financial performance.
 In conjunction with that, executives meet with potential institutional investors to offer investment proposals.

 Applying for the IPO

 Your bid must be within the provided price range.
 At the same time, remember that IPOs are issued in lots, and every lot contains a specific number of shares.
 So, as an investor, you can bid for a minimum of one lot.
-For example, the price band could be between Rs.
-1470-1500, and the lot size could be ten shares.
-In this case, your minimum bid per lot would be Rs.
-14,700, while the maximum bid per lot is Rs.
-15,000.
+For example, the price band could be between ₹1470 and 1500, and the lot size could be ten shares.
+In this case, your minimum bid per lot would be ₹14,700, while the maximum bid per lot is ₹15,000.
 However, you can bid on multiple lots.
-If your bid entails multiple lots and exceeds Rs.
-2 Lakhs, your application will qualify as an HNI application.
+If your bid entails multiple lots and exceeds ₹2 lakh, your application will qualify as an HNI application.

-Based on the total number of bids, investors will be allotted shares, and on the listing date, the IPO is listed on the stock exchanges like the NSE or BSE.
+Based on the total number of bids, investors will be allotted shares, and on the listing date, the IPO will be listed on the stock exchanges like the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE).
 After the company is listed, investors can start trading the stock like other listed stocks.
 If you were not allotted shares in the IPO, you could buy shares after it is listed on the stock exchanges.
 However, before applying for any IPO, conduct thorough research on the company.

 Oversubscription in IPOs